Azwer-ullah/Azwer-ullah/README.md

 - 👋 Hi, I’m @Azwer-ullah
-- i am a student and aim to be a programmer in future,, You can reach me or contact me through my email: azwerop@gmail.com
+- i am a student and aim to be a computer programmer in future,, You can reach me or contact me through my email: azwerop@gmail.com